-The school systematically collects and rigorously analyzes quantifiable and observable evidence of students learning and individual growth from multiple valid and reliable sources.

-Evidence of Student Learning: High School

-- Did you meet your 4-year cohort target for graduation? □YES □NO (1.875 points) - Percent of students with a 3.0 GPA or higher in 20XX-XX? \\% - Percent of students with a 3.0 GPA or higher in 20XX-XX? \% (1.875 points) - AP Equity Index in 20XX-XX \\% (to be completed by R&A) - AP Equity Index in 20XX-XX \\% (to be completed by R&A) (1.875 points) - AP Enrollment in 20XX-XX \\% (to be completed by R&A) - AP Enrollment in 20XX-XX \\% (1.875 points) - Number of professional development opportunities offered at school for staff in 20XX-XX \\\\ - Number of professional development opportunities offered at school for staff in 20XX-XX \\\\ (1.875 points) - Attach evidence that staff members were offered input into content of their professional development. - Attach evidence of data-driven meetings throughout the year with a focus on student learning and assessment analysis.
-(1.875 points) - Percent of teachers who reached full attainment of SLOs (to be completed by R&A) \\% (1.875 points) - Student Learning Survey Results (5 points)
+E VIDENCE OF STUDENT LEARNING 20 pts Tł ne Standard: evi e school systematically collects and rigorously analyzes quantifiable and observable idence of students learning and individual growth from multiple valid and reliable urces.
+E١ vidence of Student Learning: High School • Did you meet your 4-year cohort target for graduation?
+UYES UNO (1.875 points) Percent of students with a 3.0 GPA or higher in 20XX-XX?% • Percent of students with a 3.0 GPA or higher in 20XX-XX?% (1.875 points) AP Equity Index in 20XX-XX% (to be completed by R&A) AP Equity Index in 20XX-XX% (to be completed by R&A) (1.875 points) • AP Enrollment in 20XX-XX% (to be completed by R&A) • AP Enrollment in 20XX-XX% (1.875 points) • Number of professional development opportunities offered at school for staff in 20XX-XX • Number of professional development opportunities offered at school for staff in 20XX-XX (1.875 points) • Attach evidence that staff members were offered input into content of their professional development. • Attach evidence of data-driven meetings throughout the year with a focus on student learning and assessment analysis.
+(1,875 points) • Percent of teachers who reached full attainment of SLOs (to be completed by R&A) $\$ % (1.875 points) • Student Learning Survey Results (5 points)